-Peace on Earth (1987): Using telerobotics to check in on a robot uprising on the Moon with Christop
+Peace on Earth (1987): Using telerobotics to check in on a Swarm robot uprising on the Moon

-Recommendation: Read this classic novel and expand your horizons about robots and science fiction writers that don’t publish in English.
+Recommendation: Read this classic hard scifi novel and expand your horizons about robots, teleoperation, and swarms

 Stanislaw Lem was one of the most read science fiction authors in the world in his day, especially the 70s and 80s, though not in America because there were rarely translations from his native Polish to English.
 Europeans could parse the French translations, we couldn’t even parlez vous francais.
 Lem famously did not like American science fiction, with a very few exceptions.
 One being Philip K. Dick- and it is no wonder since Lem's 1987 novel Peace on Earth shares many of the same themes that Dick covered: militarization of robots, people losing their memory or not being what they seem, and government conspiracies.
 In some ways Peace on Earth is like the longer, more detailed, and, actually, *better* version of Dick’s 1953 short story Second Variety (which was basis for the Peter Weller movie Screamers).